The Seahorse Trust & SEA LIFE

 SEA LIFE, The Seahorse Turst, Save Our Seahorses in Ireland and MCC in Cambodia have set up the alliance to build on their existing working partnership and there has been an amazing response with partnerships being formed from all over the world.
-By speaking with one voice for seahrose we aim to amke a major difference worldwide to the seahorses and the marine environment.
+By speaking with one voice for seahrose we aim to make a major difference worldwide to the seahorses and the marine environment.

 Save Our Seahorses

 Recent research from Save Our Seahorses has recently unearthed some very shocking news.
 SOS has shown that the situation with seahorses being used for the Traditional Medicine Trade (TMT) is considerably worse than we ever thought.
 We had always thiough tthe numbers used each year were about 20 - 60 million which is bad enough but Kealan Doyle founder and director of SOS went undercover to discover the true extent of numbers and his conservative estimate is approximately 150 million per year.
 Thsi is not sustainable and seahorses could be functionally extinct in so many parts of the world in the next 20 -30 years, unless we all do soemthing about it.

 Kealan, SOS and SEA LIFE Centre have come up with an invite to the peopel of China to work with us to make a difference.

 Sign up to the campaign on the trust's website or on the Save Our Seahorses campaign site.

 Check out the video below for more information, this video is also being shown throughout SEA LIFE centre's to educate visitors regarding the plight of seahrose.